Pictures of One Arctic Storm at Thule, Greenland

 Comparison of Phase 0 and Phase 2 Storm Conditions

-These two pictures were provided by Capt Andrew Webster, crew commander at the Ballistic Missile Early Warning System Site I radar (Dec.
+The two pictures below were provided by Capt Andrew Webster, crew commander at the Ballistic Missile Early Warning System Site (Dec.
 1996 - Dec.
 1997).
-The pictures are taken out the same window of the officers' quaraters during no storm and a Phase 2 storm.
+The pictures are taken out the same window of the officers' quarters during no storm and a Phase 2 storm.

 Arctic 'before' storm